Concrete is essential to our built environment. We use over four tonnes of it every year for every person alive on the planet.

 In July 2024, CEC secured £2.25m in pre-seed funding, led by decarbonisation-focused Zero Carbon Capital, with participation from existing investors Legal & General, Cambridge Enterprise Ventures, Parkwalk Advisors, Delph25, and Almanac Ventures.

-Industrial trials with CEC’s experienced partners are already underway to scale the technology.
+CEC already has 75,000 tonne trials with industrial partners underway to scale the technology.

 Image Credits: CEC, Unsplash